Moderator’s pastoral statement on Cyclone Debbie

-Our thoughts and prayers are with the people of North Queensland as they face the aftermath of Tropical Cyclone Debbie.
+Our thoughts and prayers are with the people of Queensland and New South Wales as they face the aftermath of Tropical Cyclone Debbie.

 Nature has a way of reminding us that we are not at the centre of things and that the environments we physically construct can’t necessarily withstand with nature.

-Yet today, tomorrow and the next day, the wider Queensland community will support those affected by Cyclone Debbie and begin to restore what this cyclone has destroyed.
+Yet today, tomorrow and the next day, the wider Australian community will support those affected by Cyclone Debbie and begin to restore what this cyclone has destroyed.

 The Uniting Church in Queensland, through UnitingCare, will be deploying disaster relief workers throughout the affected areas.
 They will offer pastoral support and organise practical support to the communities affected.